-Even as Escape Rooms become more technologically advanced the tried and true lock will likely always have a place.
+Even as escape rooms become more technologically advanced the tried and true lock will likely always have a place.
 Sure the old numeric/alpha combination may present itself in a more "futuristic" manner, but at the core an X digit lock is still an X digit lock.
-How Escape Rooms present the code/solution/combination/what have you to such locks can go alone way in differentiating a good Escape Room from a great Escape Room.
+How Escape Rooms present the code/solution/combination/what have you to such locks can go alone way in differentiating a good escape room from a great escape room.

-Below I will go over a few ways to use props and puzzles to add an extra dimension to your Escape Room.
+Below I will go over a few ways to use props and puzzles with different locks to add an extra dimension to your Escape Room.

 My go to for this example is the Directional Lock Puzzle.
 Directional Locks (love them or hate them) and their variants find a fair bit of use in Escape Rooms.
 One of the tricky parts about using this style of look (besides explaining how to reset it!) lies in relaying the required sequence of movements.
 Sure you can use a piece of paper with Up, Down, Left, Right on it, but how engaging is that?
 Why not turn make the process of acquiring the combination an engaging and entertaining experience?

 Always try to think about new and exciting ways to enhance the experience for your players.
-With more and more Escape Rooms popping up every day the ability to stand out becomes more and more difficult.
+With more and more escape rooms popping up every day the ability to stand out becomes more and more difficult.
 Be creative and most of all have fun.